top of page

 As well as our school clubs, we also are heavily involved in national activities.
 We actively take part in events such as World Book Day, Online Safety and many more.

-The Royal Harbour Academy is pleased to be involved in The Duke of Edinburgh Award, Artsmark and reading initiatives such as LoveReadingForSchools.
+The Royal Harbour Academy is pleased to be involved in The Duke of Edinburgh Award, and Artsmark.

 Enrichment News